MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ActiveSyncConnectivity.md

 ```

 ### -MailboxCredential
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MailboxCredential parameter specifies the mailbox that the device synchronizes with.

-!!!
-Exchange Server 2016

 The MailboxCredential parameter specifies the mailbox credential to use for a single mailbox test.

 This parameter requires you to create a credentials object by using the Get-Credential cmdlet.
 For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).

 ```yaml
 Type: PSCredential